yegor256/blog/_posts/2016/mar/2016-03-08-pimp-up-your-resume.md

 The easiest subjects to start with are stories about your practical experience with some modern technologies and tools, something like "How Docker Helps Us Optimize Delivery" or
-"Five Apache Spark Installation Issues".
+"Five Apache Spark Installation Issues."
 Just describe what you've done on a recent project.
 It doesn't really matter what you talk about.
 What matters is that you're visible.
 If the market accepts you, the employer will trust you more.
 That's exactly what you need in order